-Renee Adair is the founder and principal educator of the Australian Doula College and the charity Doula Heart Network.
+Renee Adair is the founder and principal educator of the Australian Doula College, The Groundwork Program and our charity-arm Doula Heart Network.
 She first began working with women and babies in 1994 as a massage and Aromatherapist and Reiki Practitioner in 1998 began studying and working as a Doula, Childbirth and Early Parenting Educator and Birth Counsellor.

 For three and half years she then worked for the Australian Red Cross at their young women’s health program/refuge and set up both the outreach and childbirth and early parenting education programs for that service.
-Renee has spoken on Radio National on the subject of Doula support and she presents at conferences, seminars and workshops on all things pregnancy, birth and early parenting.
-She is also a regular contributor in pregnancy and parenting publications and websites.
+Renee has spoken on a variety of Radio programmes on the subject of both birth and end of life Doula support.
+She also presents at conferences, seminars and workshops on all things pregnancy, birth and early parenting.
+Renee is a regular contributor in pregnancy and parenting publications and websites.
+Renee, under the ADC banner created the first and only Doula research in Australia which was published in the Journal of Perinatal Education.
 In her career she has supported hundreds of women, their partners and families through pregnancy, birth and the early parenting phase.